awsdocs/aws-codebuild-user-guide/doc_source/use-vpc-endpoints-with-codebuild.md

 # Use VPC endpoints<a name="use-vpc-endpoints-with-codebuild"></a>

  You can improve the security of your builds by configuring AWS CodeBuild to use an interface VPC endpoint\.
 Interface endpoints are powered by PrivateLink, a technology that you can use to privately access Amazon EC2 and CodeBuild by using private IP addresses\.
 PrivateLink restricts all network traffic between your managed instances, CodeBuild, and Amazon EC2 to the Amazon network\. \(Managed instances don't have access to the internet\.\) Also, you don't need an internet gateway, NAT device, or virtual private gateway\.
 You are not required to configure PrivateLink, but it's recommended\.
-For more information about PrivateLink and VPC endpoints, see [Accessing AWS Services Through PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/how-it-works.html#what-is-privatelink) in the *Amazon VPC User Guide*\.
+For more information about PrivateLink and VPC endpoints, see [Accessing AWS services through PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/how-it-works.html#what-is-privatelink) in the *Amazon VPC User Guide*\.

 ## Before you create VPC endpoints<a name="vpc-endpoints-before-you-begin"></a>